matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 * `(?P<tags>[^\n^<]*)` - Pulls out all of the text starting after the substring `tags: ` and until the next newline character.
 This matching string (the comma-separated list of tags) is stored with the key `tags`.
 * `(?P<summary>[^\n^<]*)` - Pulls out all of the text after the substring `summary: ` and until the next newline character.
 This matching string is stored with the key `summary`.

-After using the `re.match()` function, we can then access each match group with a command like `match_obj.group('title')`.
+After using the `re.match()` function, we can then access each individual match group with a command like `match_obj.group('title')`.
 I also call `re.split()` in order to split the overall Markdown string using the regex pattern seen above.
-The last element of the list resulting from the split is all of the Markdown content after the bits of metadata I've parsed out.
+The last element of the list resulting from the split is all of the true Markdown content after the bits of metadata I've parsed out.
 All of these bits of metadata and the post content are stuffed into a custom `Post` object that I've defined in order to make organization of the metadata easier.

 The `Post` object looks like this: